Find an Extension Specialist near you

 As there are so many ways you can go about extending your home, you need to decide what is most important.
 For example, is it simply a case of wanting a bigger kitchen, or would the upstairs also benefit from an extension too?

-Remember that any extension work you do will make your garden area smaller.
+Remember that any extension work you do will make your garden area smaller, which could affect your property price.
 You’ll also need to consider any access issues too, especially if you are building out to the side of the property.
 It’s possible to build a double-storey extension that is hollowed out at the bottom so that you don’t lose access.

 Property extensions come in all shapes and sizes.
 Remember that your builder will charge per square meter, so the size will be the biggest determiner of the overall cost.
 If you have a lot of land at the side or rear of your property, then you have the room for a larger extension.
 But with the added floor space comes an increased cost.